jessezimm/bikesharing/README.md

 Peak hours for riding in August were 7-8AM and 5-6PM.

 ![peaktime](https://user-images.githubusercontent.com/88340176/146202419-b7a712f7-c892-4dc0-9393-eb03e33324d1.PNG)
-5-6PM is the peak riding time.
+The peak riding time is 5-6PM.

 ![peaktime2](https://user-images.githubusercontent.com/88340176/146202427-a8445bc7-cb44-46ee-a7a5-9ecb0283851b.PNG)
 Males ride mainly during weekdays and the peak riding times are 7-9AM and 5-7PM, which is typically the times people arrive and leave work.